Biography of Henry Pelham Alexander Pelham-Clinton, 6th Duke of Newcastle (1834-1879)

 The duke died at the early age of forty-five, leaving his 15 year old son to inherit.
 In 1880 his widow was remarried to Reverend Thomas Theobald Hohler (d 1892) and lived out her days in Essex.

-- There are no papers of the 6th Duke contained within the Newcastle (Clumber) Collection.
+- There are no personal papers of the 7th Duke in the Newcastle (Clumber) Collection

 Though there are no published works dedicated exclusively to the 6th Duke, some biographical details features in the following publications: